one of these imps is not like the other

 They were relying on the neighborhood imp to lead the expedition off the block and into the city wilderness.
 The imp, the one who had the most success regularly breaching the border, was me.
 Grasping hands, we went rogue.
 Stepping jauntily out of bounds, we turned the corner and never looked back.

 Stuffed into our pockets were boxes of raisins, several Kleenex, paperclips, rubber bands, mom’s chocolate nut cookies and one small apple.
 Two 4th grade outcast girls, one geeky 2nd grade ballerina, and a developmentally delayed 14-year-old boy made up our motley crew.
+Danny’s old sneaker soon started flapping as the sole separated from the canvas.

 Danny's uniform of dungarees, old converse high tops, and a bright white tee shirt also included his version of a Gilligan hat to block the midmorning summer sun.
 I snuck glances at Danny, wondering if I could magically see the actual hole in his heart through his tee shirt.
 Shirley’s too small, faded battleship gray school dress with long sleeves was getting damp around the middle from the heat.
 Petite curly red-headed Alice had on pink shorts and a sleeveless button down (white) shirt with a pocket for her pencil and notepad.
 I was wearing my favorite mom-made polka-dot shorts and matching top.